rinovan18/dropsolid/readme/install/readme.md

 ![Multilingual](images/install-multilingual-01.png "Multilingual config")

+If your project requires you to use 'disable language' to remove the English language, the editor still needs to be able to find the content that was originally created in English during site installation.
+Eg. the 404 and 403 page or any default generated content (more on that later).
+For this reason, there is an option to set a 'default content language', which will set the original language for those migrated bits of content into your chosen language (eg. Dutch).
+Otherwise, if the content remains set as 'English', the editor won't have access to it and won't be able to translate them.

 ![Multilingual](images/install-multilingual-02.png "Multilingual config")

 ### step 7: Extra components

-Here you can select any extra components.
+Here you can select any extra components + generate dummy content.
 This includes our pre-made features, and the option to select what theme to use.

-For Dropsolid internal use:
+**For Dropsolid internal use:**

 At the very least, you can add these settings to get started: